Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

             255 255 255 255 128 128 128 64 64 0 0 0];% 5 = Salmon
  (R G B for white) (R G B for light gray) (R G B for dark gray) (R G B for black)];%Your palette

-Then just edit "color_packet.m" to seek to the new palette by its line number in "color_packet.m"
+Then just edit "color_packet.m" to seek to the palette option:

     color_option=X; %X your custom palette